Eurogroup chief keeps Greek bailout extension hopes alive

 A rising number of economists now believe Greece will remain in the euro zone, although talk of a "Grexit" has lingered.
 The country remains hugely off track from targets and officials expect a new debt restructuring will be likely - with the ECB and euro zone governments bearing the cost.

-Juncker said he was against a third bailout for Greece, and instead urged Athens to step up structural reforms and privatisations to drag its economy back from the brink.
+Juncker said he was against a third bailout for Greece, and instead urged Athens to step up structural reforms and privatizations to drag its economy back from the brink.

 Athens has likened its recession to America's Great Depression.
 Nearly one out of four Greeks are jobless, and thousands of businesses have shuttered since the sovereign debt crisis exploded in 2009.